fetchai/agents-aea/docs/development-setup.md

 This advice partially overlaps with the previous two sections:

 - When developing a specific AEA, it might be helpful to publish/push or fetch/add from local registry.
 From your working directory/AEA project, simply execute the usual AEA CLI commands.
 The CLI will first search in the `packages` directory, then in the remote AEA registry.
-You can explicitly point to local registry by providing flag `--local` (see <a href="../cli-commands">here</a>) or `--remote` to only point to remote registry.
+You can explicitly point to local registry by providing flag `--local` or `--remote` to only point to remote registry (see <a href="../cli-commands">here</a> for more details on CLI commands).

-- When working on an AEA it can help to provide a symbolic link to the packages directory, so that the import paths are detected by your editor.
+- When working on an AEA, it may help to provide a symbolic link to the packages directory, so that the import paths are detected by your editor.
 Simply create an empty file with `touch packages` in your AEA project, then create a symbolic link to the `packages` directory with `ln -s ../packages packages`.

 - Alternatively, it can help to provide symbolic links within an AEA to align import paths with folder structure.
 Simply create an empty file with `touch packages` in your AEA project, then create a symbolic link to `ln -s vendor packages`.